Access Ambassadors CIC Update

 Hidden hearing loss?
 Do an online test

-tech and Tea sessions
+Tech and Tea sessions

 Working towards an ‘accessible’ MK: Access Ambassadors CIC